 If I live at the same place as my business am I entitled to a domestic refuse collection?

 If you live at your place of work we will provide a standard bin for your domestic waste just as we do for all domestic properties in the Borough.
 Your business waste - no matter how little has to be covered by a Trade Refuse agreement and paid for.

-Can I take my refuse to the tip?
+Can I take my waste to a tip?

-To dispose of your waste at the tip you need to open an account and pay the appropriate tipping charges.
+To dispose of your waste at a disposal facility, you will need to contact the site operator and pay the appropriate tipping charges.
 You will need to obtain proof of disposal from the tip.
-The law states you must be able to prove how you dispose of your waste with documentation.
+The law states you must be able to prove how you dispose of your waste with the relevant documentation.

 Why can't I burn my waste?